Published on November 7, 2020

-Why Moor Hall is still Liverpool’s closest two-Michelin-star restaurant
+Moor Hall remains Liverpool's closest two-Michelin-star restaurant after Michelin delays new star awards

 Moor Hall is officially still the closest two-Michelin-star restaurant to Liverpool, after Michelin judges announced that the award of any new stars would be delayed until next year.